 LottOdds is a membership portal that aims to provide members with an algorithm for choosing the right lottery numbers.
 The problem is that you don’t get any information about it before you sign up and pay the membership fee.

-We did create a LottOdds profile but information still seems to be scarce.
+We did create a LottOdds profile but the information still seems to be scarce.
 The developer doesn’t let you know exactly how the algorithm works or how much it improves your odds of winning.
 There’s no evidence.
 On multiple occasions, the developer of the program had promised followers to provide proof of his winnings (in the form of a lottery cheque, for example).
 Such information is yet to be delivered.

 How Much Does It Cost?